elvisisvan/KuniTux/TERMUX/Remote Access.md

 dropbearconvert openssh dropbear ./id_rsa_openssh ./id_rsa_dropbear
 ```

-**Using the SFTP**
+#### Using SFTP
-Package OpenSSH provides a tool for accessing remote hosts over SFTP.
+OpenSSH provides a tool for accessing remote hosts over SFTP.
 This will allow you to work with files in the same way as via FTP but with better security.
 First install openssh-sftp-server
 ```
 pkg install openssh-sftp-server